Nonprofit organization: Tax exemption

-In many countries, nonprofits may apply for tax-exempt status, so that the organization itself may be exempt from income tax and other taxes.
+In many countries, nonprofits may apply for tax-exempt status so that the organization itself may be exempt from income tax and other taxes.

 In the United States, to be exempt from federal income taxes, the organization must meet the requirements set forth in the Internal Revenue Code (IRC).
 Granting nonprofit status is done by the state, while granting tax-exempt designation (such as IRC 501(c)) is granted by the federal government via the IRS.
 This means that not all nonprofits are eligible to be tax-exempt.
 For example, employees of non-profit organizations pay taxes from their salaries, which they receive according to the laws of the country.
 NPOs use the model of a double bottom line in that furthering their cause is more important than making a profit, though both are needed to ensure the organization's sustainability.

-An advantage of non-profit organisations registered in the UK is that they benefit from some reliefs and exemptions.
-Charities and non-profits are exempt from Corporation Tax as well as the trustees being exempt from Income Tax.
+An advantage of nonprofits registered in the UK is that they benefit from some reliefs and exemptions.
+Charities and nonprofits are exempt from Corporation Tax as well as the trustees being exempt from Income Tax.
+There may also be tax relief available for charitable giving, via Gift Aid, monetary donations, and legacies.

-Social Welfare nonprofits

-In the U.S., "social welfare" nonprofits (IRS Section 501(c)(4)) are frequently used by politicians.
-Their use has resulted in controversies for politicians such as Kwame Kilpatrick and Gretchen Whitmer.